balnbibarbi/tanzu-initializr/README.md

   $ ./create_backlog.sh --new
 ```
 ### How the script works
 The user stories in this repo are formatted in markdown to work with [Prolific](https://github.com/onsi/prolific).
 The Prolific tool converts each markdown to a to CSV file.
-The CVS file are then imported into a Pivotal Tracker project via [Prolific-Importer](https://github.com/sneal/prolific-importer#installation).
+The CSV file are then imported into a Pivotal Tracker project via [Prolific-Importer](https://github.com/sneal/prolific-importer#installation).

 ```bash
   #Convert to CSV